seL4/projects_libs/libsharedringbuffer/README.md

 To use this library in a project you can link `shared_ringbuffer` in your target applications CMake configuration.

-This libary is intented to be used by both a producer and consumer.
+This libary is intended to be used by both a producer and consumer.
 For example, an ethernet driver produces data for a network stack to consume.
-2 seperate shared memory regions are required for each ring handle; one to store available buffers and one to store used buffers.
+2 separate shared memory regions are required for each ring handle; one to store available buffers and one to store used buffers.
 Each ring buffer contains a separate read index and write index.
 The reader only ever increments the read index, and the writer the write index.
 As read and